Legacy-Visuals-Project/Animatium/MODRINTH_DESCRIPTION.md

 - hideFirstpersonParticles
     - Description: Hides potion particle effects coming from you whilst in first-person.
     - Type: BOOLEAN
-- dontClearChatOnDisconnect
+- dontClearChat
-    - Description: Stops minecraft from clearing chat when disconnecting/leaving the world/server.
+    - Description: Stops minecraft from clearing chat.
     - Type: BOOLEAN
 - dontCloseChat
     - Description: Stops minecraft from closing the chat screen on teleport/some situations.